Should you require legal advice, there a few choices that provide free legal advice and services.

 - a comprehensive directory of legal services available throughout SA

-- the Law Handbook, a free plain-English guide to the law in SA.
+- the Law Handbook, a free plain English guide to the law in SA.

 Organisations that hold information about their members or volunteers have certain legal obligations in relation to that information.
 The most important of these is to provide a system that ensures the privacy of personal information held by your organisation.

 Technological advancements have made it much more of a challenge to protect personal information and, as such, this is an area of law that is regularly updated.
 You should be regularly checking to ensure your organisation's processes and procedures are up to date.
-To do so, visit the Commonwealth Government's Office of the Australian Information Commissioner website.
+To do so, visit the Australian Government's Office of the Australian Information Commissioner website.

 The Privacy Act 1988 ensures that information collected about individuals and organisations is safely held and not abused – eg information is not transferred between government departments or organisations without the knowledge or consent of the individual concerned, except in limited circumstances.